 One of the best ways to do the latter is to make use of the intent-based marketing strategy, which allows you to leverage intent data to create content that targets people who are already interested in your solution.

 What Is Intent Data?

-Salespeople aren’t cheap; and every conversation spent with someone who has low purchase intent is a waste of resources, which could be directed towards pursuing leads who are actually interested in your product.
+Salespeople aren’t cheap; and every conversation spent with someone who has low purchase intent is a waste of resources, which could be directed towards pursuing contacts who are actually interested in your product.
 This is where marketing and sales teams should be perfectly aligned.